 How We Help

 Bankruptcy and consumer proposals are legal processes that provide relief from debt.
-To file for bankruptcy, a debtor must owe $1,000 and be unable to pay their debts as they become due.
-All assets vest (belong) to the Trustee for the general benefit of the creditors.
-A consumer proposal is available to those debtors (individuals) that owe less than $250,000, excluding residential mortgage, and can complete the terms of the proposal within five years.
+When filing for bankruptcy, a debtor must owe a minimum of $1,000 and be unable to pay their debts as they become due.
+A consumer proposal is available to those debtors (individuals) that owe less than $250,000, excluding residential mortgages, and can complete the terms of the proposal within five years.
 Assets do not vest (belong) to the Administrator.
-Either option must be filed through a processional, such as Fox-Miles & Associates Inc. Licensed Insolvency Trustee in Edmonton.
+Either option must be filed through a professional, such as Fox-Miles & Associates Licensed Insolvency Trustee in Edmonton.

 The personal bankruptcy process is a minimum of nine months, whereas the consumer proposal terms can extend up to five years.
 Either process initiates a “Stay of Proceedings,” which stops the collection process, with exception to secured creditors.
-Section 178 of the Bankruptcy and Insolvency Act lists debts that “survive” bankruptcy which include but are not limited to: court fines, alimony, child maintenance, debts arising from fraud, embezzlement, misappropriation, and student loans (if you have been a student in the last seven years).
-For information on “surviving” debts, contact us at 780-444-3939.
+Section 178 of the Bankruptcy and Insolvency Act lists debts that “survive” bankruptcy, which includes but are not limited to: court fines, alimony, child maintenance, debts arising from fraud, embezzlement, misappropriation, and student loans (if you have been a student in the last seven years).

 Depending on your financial situation, the following options are available: